LIPOCONTOURING AND LIPOSUCTION

 On the day of the procedure, Dr. J will first take a medical skin marker and mark the areas where the fat is going to be removed while the patient is standing.
 After that, the patient will be prepared for treatment and anesthetized.
 A board-certified anesthesiologist will be present throughout to ensure maximum safety whenever general anesthesia is given.

 Dr. J uses power-assisted liposuction (PAL).
-All procedures employ a cannula, a kind of medical tubing, to suction out a precise amount of fat.
-PAL employs high-frequency vibrations to partially liquefy fatty tissue before it is removed from the body.
+These procedures employ a cannula, a kind of medical tubing, to suction out a precise amount of fat.
+PAL employs high-frequency vibrations, but no heat, to partially liquefy fatty tissue with minimum trauma before it is removed from the body.
 It is faster than other treatments, which translates into greater safety.
 Also, most experts agree that the lack of heat in the process makes PAL gentler and lessens the risk of complications in comparison to laser-based techniques for breaking up fat.

-Before going home, patients will be given detailed instructions on what to do in the days to follow to ensure the best outcomes.
+Before going home, patients will be given detailed instructions on what to do in the days to follow.
 They will also be provided with a set of prescriptions, including antibiotics to prevent infection and pain relievers to deal with the minor discomfort that follows treatment.
 In many cases, acetaminophen (Tylenol) will be sufficient to keep the patient comfortable during recovery but prescription pain medication will be available.

 Patients will begin to see their results a few weeks after their procedure when the initial post-operative swelling begins to recede.
-It may take a period of months before the full outcome can be seen, however.
-To get an idea of the kind of results Dr. J can produce, prospective patients should check out our liposuction before-and-after page.
+It may take several weeks or a few months before the full outcome can be seen, however.
+To get an idea of the kind of outcomes Dr. J can produce, prospective patients should check out our liposuction before-and-after page.
 All the after photos are taken at roughly three months after surgery.

-For their own safety and wellbeing, prospective patients should only consider working with board-certified plastic surgeons.
-However, Dr. J is actually double board-certified in both plastic surgery and general surgery.
-This means he periodically undergoes two separate highly rigorous processes to ensure that his skill and knowledge are maintained at the highest level.
-While most plastic surgeons only maintain their certification in plastic surgery, Dr. J believes that also keeping up his general surgery certification ensures that he has the full range of techniques and knowledge at his disposal for the best possible outcomes.
+For their safety and well-being, prospective patients should only consider working with board-certified plastic surgeons.
+However, Dr. J is actually double-board-certified in both plastic surgery and general surgery.
+Thus, he periodically undergoes two highly rigorous processes to ensure that his skill and knowledge are maintained at the highest level.
+While most plastic surgeons only maintain their certification in plastic surgery, Dr. J believes that keeping up his general surgery certification also ensures that he has the full range of techniques and knowledge at his disposal.